mxjoly/binance-futures-trading-bot/README.md

 - [x] Implement genetic algorithm (NEAT)
 - [ ] Add custom Telegram channel with the notifications of the robot when an action is executed
 - [ ] Trade managements
-- [x] Add a trade configuration property to limited the holding duration of a trade or position
+- [x] Add a trade configuration property to limited the holding duration of a trade
 - [ ] Spot portfolio arbitrage in spot
-- [ ] KNN algorithm issue to fix in backtesting
+- [ ] Add backtesting for KNN

 ## Documentation